Community Transit financial documents are provided to give easy access to important information about agency revenues, expenditures

-Community Transit continues to deliver on its promise to provide more service, more often to more places.
-That is evident in the 2018 Proposed Budget v2 (PDF).
+The Community Transit Board of Directors 2018 Adopted Budget on Dec.
+7, 2017.
+That budget continues to deliver on the agency's promise to provide more service, more often to more places.

-This budget proposal projects a 9 percent increase in sales tax revenue over 2017 while expenditures will grow at 5.5 percent.
+This budget projects a 9 percent increase in sales tax revenue over 2017 while expenditures are projected to grow at 5.5 percent.

 Funding will go towards:

-The Proposed 2018 Budget assumes operating revenue of $184 million, including operating expenses of $142 million and $42 million for capital projects.
+The 2018 Budget assumes operating revenue of $184 million, including operating expenses of $142 million and $59.5 million for capital projects.

 The annual adopted budget provides detail of Community Transit's plans and projections for the current fiscal year.
 This includes agency operating revenue, department-level expense budgets, capital projects and other non-operating activity.
 The Board of Directors adopts an annual budget in December of the preceding year.
 Each spring, the board adopts an amended budget updating that year's projected revenues and expenses.